ianderrington/genai/docs/Managenai/brainstorming.md

 Here are some ideas of things that might be explored.

+## Agent Graph

+Don't build a knowledge-graph, build an agent graph.

+What is an agent-graph?
+It is an knowledge graph of 'agents', that allow for structured connections and an 'agent' template that can act on those structured connections.

+It has 'summarizations' and

+Start building a basic KG with a simple schema focusing on key concepts and relations in the existing documentation.

+Implement fuzzy and exact match search capabilities.
+Initially, manually identify appropriate locations for new concepts in the documentation tree.

 ### Functional

 * Ability to create docker images from repos: [repo2docker](https://github.com/jupyterhub/repo2docker)